microsoft/vscode-docs/blogs/2018/09/07/blog-post.md

 ![VS Code Build Page](build.png)

 There's a lot of cool stuff which needed to happen in order for us to make sure a move.
-Let's break it down:
+Let's break it down (TODO: Note for PJ to check on branding – if we should change all these to new naming or not.):

-1. [VSTS Public Projects](https://blogs.msdn.microsoft.com/devops/2018/04/27/vsts-public-projects-limited-preview/) enables us to run a [public-facing Visual Studio Code project](https://vscode.visualstudio.com/VSCode/_build?definitionId=1) in which all our continuous integration builds run;
+1. [VSTS Public Projects (TODO: @Dmitry: Do public projects accrue to Azure Pipelines, Azure Repos, or Azure DevOps?)](https://blogs.msdn.microsoft.com/devops/2018/04/27/vsts-public-projects-limited-preview/) enables us to run a [public-facing Visual Studio Code project](https://vscode.visualstudio.com/VSCode/_build?definitionId=1) in which all our continuous integration builds run;
-2. [VSTS Build Agents](https://docs.microsoft.com/en-us/vsts/pipelines/agents/agents?view=vsts) have long supported the Windows, macOS, & Linux platform matrix;
+2. [VSTS Build Agents (TODO: @Dmitry: Do agents accrue to Azure Pipelines, or Azure DevOps?)](https://docs.microsoft.com/en-us/vsts/pipelines/agents/agents?view=vsts) have long supported the Windows, macOS, & Linux platform matrix;
-3. [VSTS Microsoft-hosted agents](https://docs.microsoft.com/en-us/vsts/pipelines/agents/hosted?view=vsts) provide a great stack of software to build projects without worrying about build machine maintenance;
+3. [VSTS Microsoft-hosted agents (TODO: @Dmitry: Do agents accrue to Azure Pipelines, or Azure DevOps?)](https://docs.microsoft.com/en-us/vsts/pipelines/agents/hosted?view=vsts) provide a great stack of software to build projects without worrying about build machine maintenance;
 4. [YAML CI](https://docs.microsoft.com/en-us/vsts/pipelines/build/yaml?view=vsts) allows creating YAML definitions which are kept close to the project’s sources (for which Visual Studio Code provides [great extensions](https://marketplace.visualstudio.com/search?term=yaml&target=VSCode&category=All%20categories&sortBy=Relevance)).

 Putting all of this together, we're finally able to focus on a single CI solution.
 The [Visual Studio Code build on Azure Pipelines](https://vscode.visualstudio.com/VSCode/_build/results?buildId=5876&view=logs) runs our compilation, hygiene checks and test suites in a single build, automatically distributing the build across different platforms.
 Since we're using Microsoft-hosted build agents, we don't have to worry about maintaining those machines.